Background pattern

 Your doctor will tell you exactly how many capsules to take and how often.

--avoid grapefruit and grapefruit juice while taking Adoport,
+• avoid grapefruit and grapefruit juice while taking Adoport,

--do not ingest the desiccant included in the aluminum bag.
+• do not ingest the desiccant included in the aluminum bag.

 If you take more Adoport than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medicine and the amount ingested.

 If you forget to take Adoport

-If you interrupt treatment with Adoport
+If you stop taking Adoport

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

 Some infections can be severe or fatal and may include infections caused by bacteria, viruses, fungi, parasites, or other infections.